 3 Best Public Parks in Portland, OR

 Expert recommended Top 3 Public Parks in Portland, Oregon.
-All of our public parks actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+All of our public parks actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, price and general excellence.
 You deserve only the best!

-Here’s The Deal: Laurelhurst Park is a well-established public park in Portland, OR.
+Laurelhurst Park is a well-established public park in Portland, OR.
 The park is a 26.81-acre city park with a basketball court, soccer field, tennis court, volleyball court, playground, historical site, paved and unpaved paths, picnic site with tables, public art, and a stage.
 Laurelhurst Park has a variety of recreational opportunities, and visitors can visit a vast range of exciting and exotic plants.
 Laurelhurst Park offers fitness training and yoga sessions.
 In a park, lots of ducks, squirrels, people, and kids can feed the food and enjoy it with them.
 Laurelhurst Park is an ideal example of the City Beautiful Movement in landscaping.

 UNIQUE FACTS: